Avellino: Main sights

-Ruins of the ancient Roman Abellinum can be seen near the modern village of Atripalda, 4 km east of modern Avellino.
+The ruins of the ancient Roman Abellinum are situated near the modern village of Atripalda, 4 km east of modern Avellino.
 They include the forum, faced by temples, baths, parts of the Serino aqueduct and a patrician domus.
 There was also an amphitheatre and a brothel.

 Avellino Cathedral, with its Romanesque crypt, stands on the site of a rich Roman villa which was built around 129 BC and abandoned after the eruption of Vesuvius, and an earthquake in 346 AD.
 The church and convent of Santa Maria delle Grazie were built in 1580.

 There are some remains of the Lombard castle in Piazza Castello (Castle Square).
 Because the castle was built at the base of a small valley, its tactical purpose continues to puzzle modern-day historians throughout Europe.

 The Fountain of Bellerophon was executed in the 17th century by Cosimo Fanzago.